g-leech/argmin-gravitas/_posts/2022-10-17-brightness-of-self-invention.markdown

 - that most science is not real science
 <!-- - that I have arrived (thanks Tyler) -->
 - that running your own business is freedom
+- IRL.
+Realise that tasks are not a metaphysical thing, can be inferred quant